smirfolio/tasks_prompts_chain/README.md

-    "prompt": str,              # The actual prompt text "output_format": str,       # "JSON", "MARKDOWN", "CSV", or "TEXT" "output_placeholder": str,  # Identifier for accessing this result "llm_id": str               # Optional: ID of the LLM to use for this prompt }
+    "prompt": str,              # The actual prompt text "output_format": str,       # "JSON", "MARKDOWN", "CSV", or "TEXT" "output_placeholder": str,  # Identifier for accessing this result "llm_id": str,              # Optional: ID of the LLM to use for this prompt "stop_placholder": str      # Optional: The stop string placeholder that may interrupt the chaining prompt query, defined in a prompt, and may be returned by the LLM
+}
 ```